Tennis Court Resurfacing Guide : Costs, Signs, and Why It Matters

 Understanding the Cost of Tennis Court Resurfacing

 The cost of tennis court resurfacing varies greatly from court to court but the average cost lies somewhere between $4000 to $8000.
-This cost can go up to $25,000 depending on the extent of damage to the court and any additional edits like premium coating or adding a layer of cushioning.
+This cost can go up to $25,000 depending on the extent of damage to the court and any additional edits like premium coating , cushioning layers, or other budget-friendly court upgrades .
 Let’s look at the factors that contribute to the cost of resurfacing:

 • Size of the court